Candra-Julius/React-Blanja/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Create a Node.js app for building Hire Job RESTful APIs using Express.
-DoveChat is a simple web chating that allow users to send message privately to other users
+Blanja is a simple e-commerce that allow users to buy anything that he want anytime anywhere.

 ### Built With
 This app was built with some technologies below: